30 Key Terms in Enterprise Architecture

 An open and independent enterprise architecture modeling language to support the description, analysis, and visualization of architecture within and across business domains.
 ArchiMate is a technical standard from The Open Group and is partly based on the concepts of the IEEE 1471 standard.

-Business Architecture
+What is Business Architecture

 A description of the structure and interaction between the business strategy, organization, functions, business processes, and information needs.

-Business Capability / Business Capability Model
+What is a Business Capability / Business Capability Model?

 A Business Capability describes what an organization can do to support its goals and execute its strategies.
 Another way to think about Business Capabilities is that they are a collection of people, processes, and technology interacting with each other for a specific purpose.
 Business Capabilities may be de-composed into (sub) Capabilities and use other Business Capabilities.
 E.g., Deliver Physical Products; or Develop Vision and Strategy